Tagata Pasifika

 When it comes to showcasing incredible strength and endurance, Matt Ragg is no stranger to the hurt.
 Ragg, a five-time champion of the New Zealand’s Strongest Man competition, is getting ready for the World’s Strongest Man event later this month.

-The 31-year-old Samoan started competing in strongman competitions ten years ago and since then has worked his way up to become a world class athlete in the sport.
+The 31-year-old Samoan started competing in strongman competitions ten years ago and since then has worked his way up to become a world-class athlete in the sport, often featured in NZ sports news.

 After earning recognition in New Zealand, Ragg headed overseas to compete in international events but that was before the 2020 pandemic slowed down his momentum.